Javascript library

 The nop operation

-To prevent replay attack postchain rejects a transaction if it has the same content as one of the transactions already stored on the blockchain.
-For example if we directly call ft3.transfer operation two times, the second call will fail.
+To prevent a replay attack, postchain rejects a transaction if it has the same content as one of the transactions already stored on the blockchain.
+For example, if you directly call ft3.transfer operation two times, the second call fails.

 const inputs = ...